4curiosity/GetCleanWeek4/README.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-Only this readme file and the run_analysis.R script are uploaded to Git hub to save a bunch of space.
-But running the script on the quiz input files produces my answers in csv file: run_analysis_results.csv for tasks 1 through 4 myMeanData.csv for task 5